Willamette Valley Guide: Tips for a Wine Lover’s Retreat

 Shopping Willamette Valley

 Each winery offers the chance to buy local products.
-However, shoppers also have access to independent retailers, farmers markets scattered throughout the area, art galleries and big-box retailers.
+However, shoppers also have access to independent retailers, farmers markets, art galleries and big-box retailers.

 Additionally, visitors can’t resist Willamette Town Center in Salem.
-This retail haven houses name-brand favorites such as Burlington, Hobby Lobby, Game Stop, GNC and Ulta Beauty.
+This retail haven houses name-brand favorites such as Burlington, Hobby Lobby, GNC and Ulta Beauty.
 When not store-hopping, check out the restaurants.
 Favorites include Baja Fresh, McGrath’s and Red Robin.
-Willamette Town Center also has an on-site movie theater that plays new releases.
+Willamette Town Center also has a movie theater that plays new releases.

 For more big-box shopping, visit Washington Square and Pioneer Place in Portland.
 If boutiques appeal more to the senses, downtown Beaverton, Eugene, Portland and Salem have hundreds of options.